 In this increasingly complex society, business clients who may have dealt with small firms or individual practitioners find that small firms do not have the resources to provide answers to emerging legal and regulatory problems.
 Consequently, unless small firms grow to meet the client demand, clients with complex business problems will tend to gravitate toward what they perceive to be larger organizations of lawyers.

 Because they recognize the need for increasingly specialized legal services and for almost instant expertise in newly evolved areas of regulation, members of the business community may be swayed by the image of law firms as mirrored in their size alone.
 Except in those instances where a small firm is well known in a particular specialty, such as labor law, health law, or taxation, it may generally be regarded in the legal and business communities as an organization of limited resources.
 The larger congregation of lawyers, on the other hand, regardless of its actual internal organization, may be thought to have a departmentalized structure which can deliver complex and specialized legal services.
-Thus the outward appearance lent by sheer numbers will often have an effect upon the clients who seek out a legal organization.
+Thus the outward appearance lent by sheer numbers will often have an effect on the clients who seek out a legal organization.

 The presumption of special expertise is not limited only to the business community.
 The authors are put in mind of a conversation with the managing partner of a large suburban firm located in the Mid-Western United States, across a state line from a large city.
 The firm had been formed by pulling together a prominent insurance litigation firm with another firm of equal size, specializing in probate and small business matters.
 A year after the merger the partners were pleased that they were beginning to receive recognition from large law firms in other parts of the United States who located them in the biographical section of the Martindale-Hubbell Directory.
 These large firms, which forwarded local problems of major business corporations, assumed that the size of the newly created suburban firm indicated areas of expertise in corporate law—and acted accordingly.